bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 > Note: we only need to add the `-b` argument when creating new branches

-Check that you've actually switch to the correct branch:
+Check that you've actually switched to the correct branch:

 ```
 git branch